We know it’s cold outside but bundle up because the High Line at wintertime is full of Saturnalia charm. Break out the mittens and:

 Lastly, give in to the unpredictability of the season.
 Sometimes we may have to close from inclement weather but our staff works hard to clear the paths and reopen to our visitors in a timely, and safe, manner.
 When it’s stormy, make sure to check @highlinenyc for park closure updates.

-Photography by: Marcin Wichary; Liz Ligon; Mike Tschappat; Friends of the High Line, Rowa Lee; Steven Severinghaus; Liz Ligon; Kalmbach Library; Timothy Schenck
+Photography by: Marcin Wichary; Liz Ligon; Mike Tschappat; Friends of the High Line, Rowa Lee; Steven Severinghaus; Liz Ligon; Liz Ligon; Kalmbach Library; Timothy Schenck